straw-hat-team/adr/adrs/0000000001/README.md

 * **Replaced by:** the link to the ADR that was replaced by.
 * **Created:** when the ADR was created following the **YYYY-MM-DD** format.

-Below is an example ADR:
+Followed by the content of the ADR.
+Below is an example ADR shell that uses each major section:

 ```md
 # The title of the ADR